Top Transcription Tools for Typists

 Use Hotkeys to Cut Down on Time Spent Performing Repetitive Functions

 Keyboard shortcuts or hotkeys are not in the exclusive domain of online transcriptionists.
-Gamers, web developers, script writers, accountants, almost anyone who uses a keyboard in their daily work also uses hotkeys.
+Gamers, web developers, script writers, accountants, and almost anyone who uses a keyboard in their daily work also use hotkeys.

 Hotkeys can be created with most word processing programmes, and similar to text expanders, allow the typist to customise their keyboard function keys to create one-stroke commands.

 Many of the most commonly used hotkeys are already set as defaults, such as CTRL-F for Find, CTRL-C for Copy, and CTRL-V for Paste.
 A comprehensive list of hotkeys is easy to find online, as are instructions for configuring your own hotkeys.

 Audio File Converter Software Apps can help with difficult file formats

 Not all audio and video formats can be played by all transcription software apps.
 For example, .ds2 files (a proprietary format) are not supported in Express Scribe Professional, one of the most popular transcription software apps used by transcriptionists across the globe.
 This is where audio and video file converter apps become indispensable to the professional transcriptionist.

 Audio and video file converter apps (and some transcription software apps) convert the file into a more playable format.
 Popular converters include Switch, Goldwave and iTunes, and there are many more file converters available online, both free and paid versions.